Doug Duncan Sensei’s AGM address during Clear Sky’s 10th Anniversary Celebrations, August 2015:

 Awakening Principle

 Consumerism, the alter-ego of capitalism, currently drowns the voices of egalitarianism, but its days are running out.
-It is the mandate of places like Clear Sky and people like us to set up the infrastructure, organize the operating systems and create the social templates that will lead humanity forward in the coming age.
+It is the mandate of places like Clear Sky and people like us to set up the infrastructure, organize the operating systems, and create the social templates that will lead humanity forward in the coming age.
 Beings like Namgyal Rinpoche turned on the lights of the modern era.
 It is our generation’s mandate to begin the process of erecting the edifice.
 At Clear Sky, we’re ten years in and have moved with alacrity towards the future.
 Old systems are falling off us almost as quickly as we discover and embrace the new ones.
 Unsettling times?
 Absolutely!
-But as the Dalai Lama said (paraphrased) “tough times are where the practice is proven”.
+But as the Dalai Lama said (paraphrased) “Tough times are where the practice is proven”.

 One last thought: Embrace your life today

 One last thought.
-Embrace your life today, show up naked and fully clothed to engage the discovery of where we are headed.
+Embrace your life today, show up naked and fully clothed to engage in the discovery of where we are headed.
 Forget the lost child (you’ll meet him again next lifetime anyway).
 Joy and bliss are your sword and shield, and as Arjuna learned from Krishna, the battle is already over and the dead have risen to embrace the light.
 So this was the high flung view but is useless without the mechanics on the ground, the embodiment must take on flesh.

 Thank Yous